pusher/django-pusherable/README.rst

         form_class = PostUpdateForm

-When the view is accessed it will send an event on the channel `modelname_pk` which contains a JSON representation of the object being accessed as well as the user.
+When the view is accessed it will send an event on the channel `modelname_pk` which contains a JSON representation of the object (model instance) being accessed as well as the user.

 The data will be in the form:

     {
-      "model": {
+      "object": {
         "question": "What's up?",
         "pub_date": "2013-08-08T11:16:24",
         "id": 1